bill-mca/cybernetic-stream-table/task-list.md

  - A wooden frame to sit on top of the stainless steel table
  - Test a way of setting up a drain and reservoir
  - Test and set the slope of the table (will use car jacks)
+ - A pole to elevate the RPi above the table
+ - A set of images to train the colour recognition algorithm

 ## To Build
  - *(time estimate) Description*
  - (2) Finalise the wooden frame to sit on top of the stainless steel table
  - (5) Test and choose a medium
- - (2) A hose attachment to bring water from the resevoir at the bottom to the top of the stream
+ - (2) A hose attachment to bring water from the reservoir at the bottom to the top of the stream
  - (8) Code a microcontroller to receive a bluetooth signal and control the speed of a motor
  - (2.5) Test the speed of the motor necessary to deliver a range of flows with minimal lag
- - (6) Get the RPi up high to get good photos of the table
+ - (3) Finalise a way of elevating the RPi for good photos
  - (6) Code Bluetooth transmission from the RPi to the microcontroller
  - (14) Code image recognition in the RPi

-Total of 45.5 hours estimated
+Total of 42.5 hours estimated

 # Task List